karllhughes/learn/_posts/2020-12-06-computer-science-blogs.md

 ### [Stack Overflow Blog](https://stackoverflow.blog/)

 Stack Overflow always keeps its promise to solve your technical problems.
 That’s true not only for their forum, but also for their blog, which publishes great, daily articles about computer science topics of all kinds, but with special regard for programming languages.
+Our founder Karl Hughes has [also been a contributor](https://stackoverflow.blog/author/karl-hughes/).

 * **Writing quality:** 5